Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Sample Complexity Bounds on Learning Optimal Policies

-A natural concern for practitioners is whether balancing complicated multi-objectives---like the competing outcomes highlighted in our utility function in Eq.~\eqref{eq:utility}---requires obtaining substantially more data than in traditional, single-objective settings.
+A natural concern for practitioners is whether balancing multiple complicated objectives---like the competing outcomes highlighted in our utility function in Eq.~\eqref{eq:utility}---requires obtaining substantially more data than in traditional, single-objective settings.
 Further, in most domains of practical interest, individuals are described by a set of features, and it is beneficial to know how choices about representing these individuals impact the amount of data required.
-To address these considerations, we provide upper bounds on the sample size of an RCT needed to construct near-optimal policies with high probability.\footnote{By an RCT, we mean any data collection strategy in which the distribution of actions may depend on the context but which does not change over time.
-Our analysis can equivalently be viewed as a simple regret analysis under the constraint of using an RCT for pure exploration.} Our aim in this analysis is not to provide tight sample complexity bounds, but rather to examine at a high level how additional fairness objectives and modeling choices affect the amount of data required from an RCT.
-Our results suggest that one may not need much more data to learn a multi-objective fair policy, compared with a single-objective reward-maximizing policy, and that modeling assumptions can substantially reduce the amount of data required.
+To address these considerations, we provide upper bounds on the samples needed to construct near-optimal policies with high probability, focusing on spending parity by setting $f(x,a,y) = c(x,a)$ (following our running example).
+Our aim in this analysis is not to provide tight sample complexity bounds, but rather to examine at a high level how additional parity objectives and modeling choices affect the amount of data required.
+Our results suggest that one may not need much more data to learn a multi-objective policy that incorporates equity preferences compared with a single-objective reward-maximizing policy, and that known structure on the data generating process can substantially reduce the amount of data required.

+Our work is related to a deep literature in multi-armed bandits and contextual multi-armed bandits (see~\cite{lattimore2020bandit} for a fairly recent textbook overview).
+The majority of this research has focused on providing cumulative regret guarantees of online, adaptive algorithms for a wide range of settings, including seminal results for finite armed bandits~\citep{auer2002finite} and linear contextual bandits~\citep{abbasi2011improved}, as well as more recent interest in logistic models (e.g.~\citet{li2017provably,jun2021improved}).
+Approaches that minimize cumulative regret bounds can be different from algorithms that provide sample complexity bounds that are probably approximately correct (PAC)---i.e., methods that after a sufficient amount of data, output a decision policy that is near optimal with high probability.